nopnop2002/esp-idf-parallel-tft/README.md

 idf.py flash
 ```

-# ESP32-S2 Limitation
+__Note__
-- tjpgd library does not exist in ESP32-S2 ROM because the ROM is small.
+- tjpgd library does not exist in ESP32-S2 ROM.
+Therefore, the JPEG file cannot be displayed.
-- JPEG and PNG function is not supported because the SRAM is small.
+- PNG file cannot be displayed because the SRAM is small.

 # Configuration
 You have to set this config value with menuconfig.